THCa, found in raw cannabis, may have powerful neuroprotectant properties.

-The plant itself contains carboxylic acid precursors to these compounds, known as delta-9-tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA).
+The plant itself contains carboxylic acid precursors to these compounds, known as delta-9-tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa).
 These acid forms are easily converted to THC and CBD through decarboxylation, a process primarily triggered by heat, such as that applied while smoking or cooking Cannabis.
-Decarboxylation also occurs naturally during aging and storage, so the shelf-life of THCA is relatively short.
+Decarboxylation also occurs naturally during aging and storage, so the shelf-life of THCa is relatively short.

-However, the research suggests that THCA does not bind very well to the CB1 receptor, and so its benefits are provided through different biochemical pathways.
-Its low affinity for the CB1 receptor also explains why THCA is not psychoactive.
-Researchers, attracted by the potential of Cannabis-based medicines without the side effects of THC, have begun to investigate the potential therapeutic role of THCA.
+However, the research suggests that THCa does not Nallathambi, R., Mazuz, M., Ion, A., Selvaraj, G., Weininger, S., Fridlender, M., Nasser, A., Sagee, O., Kumari, P., Nemichenizer, D., Mendelovitz, M., Firstein, N., Hanin, O., Konikoff, F., … Continue reading bind very well to the CB1 receptor, and so its benefits are provided through different biochemical pathways.
+Its low affinity for the CB1 receptor also explains why THCa is not psychoactive.
+Researchers, attracted by the potential of cannabis-based medicines without the side effects of THC, have begun to investigate the potential therapeutic role of THCa.

-One preclinical study (using cells as well as mice) looked at the interaction between THCA and the PPARγ receptor.
-This receptor is found in the nucleus of cells and its job is to regulate lipid metabolism and glucose homeostasis.
-It is also thought to play a role in the progression of HD and it has become a target for new treatments.
+One preclinical study (using cells as well as mice) looked at the interaction between THCa and the PPARγ receptor.
+This receptor is part of cells’s nucleus.
+Its job is to regulate lipid metabolism and glucose homeostasis.
+Researchers also be;lieve the receptor plays a role in the progression of HD and it has become a target for new treatments.

-The mice models of HD that were treated with THCA had reduced physical symptoms as well as reduced expression of inflammatory factors.
+The mice models of HD that were treated with delta-9-tetrahydrocannabinolic acid had reduced physical symptoms as well as reduced expression of inflammatory factors.
 The HD mice treated with THCA also lost fewer neurons and sustained less neuronal damage compared to the untreated mice and the mice treated with both THCA and a receptor blocker that would prevent THCA from binding to the PPARγ receptor.

-Scientists continue to strive to learn more about the different forms of THCA (there is an A form and B form), since the B form appears to be more stable, although the A form is more common.
-The demand for cannabinoid medicines and the promising research of THCA will hopefully drive innovations in this area.
+Scientists continue to strive to learn more about the different forms of THCa.
+That’s right – there is an A form and B form.
+The B form appears to be more chemically stable, although the A form is more common.
+The demand for cannabinoid medicines and the promising research of delta-9-tetrahydrocannabinolic acid will hopefully drive innovations in this area.